-That’s like asking is it too late to have a relationship—because the answer depends on where you are in life.
+That’s like asking, “Is it too late to have a relationship?”
+The answer depends on where you are in life.
 And, just like having a successful relationship, investing requires knowing what you want, being willing to jump through some hoops, and giving yourself enough time to achieve it.

-Yes, the stock market is at unparalleled levels, and with ominous geopolitical events, the Ebola virus, and the pending mid-term elections, anything could spook it, sending it tumbling a few hundred points.
+With ominous geopolitical events, the Coronavirus, and rising inflation, anything could send it tumbling a few hundred points.
 But that doesn’t mean you shouldn’t have equities in your portfolio, if you can put up with volatility.

 How do you know if you can?
 That’s where financial planning comes in.
 Although less than a third of American families have one, a good financial plan is the formula for withstanding the ups and downs of investing, as well as making sure everything else in your financial life is in order.

 It starts with an honest assessment of how you feel about risk—in hard dollars.
 For example, how would you react if your portfolio lost 23% in one day?
 That happened to everyone who was invested in the stock market on October 19, 1987.
 Most people panicked, and fell all over themselves trying to get out, permanently locking in their losses.

 But those who swallowed hard and stayed the course not only survived, but saw their portfolios recover within 18 months.
 But not everyone can do that.
 Careful financial planning can help you determine whether or not you can.

 Next, a financial plan makes you ask the tough questions: